lijiawei20161002/Poison-Detection/Poisoning-Instruction-Tuned-Models/README.md

 # Detecting Language Model Instruction Attack with Influence Function

 Large language models are trained on untrusted data sources.
 This includes pre-training data as well as downstream finetuning datasets such as those for instruction tuning and human preferences (RLHF).
-This repository contains the code for the ICML 2023 paper "Poisoning Language Models During Instruction Tuning" and poison detection with Kronfluence.
+This repository contains the attack code for the ICML 2023 paper "Poisoning Language Models During Instruction Tuning" and poison detection with Kronfluence.

 ## Code Background and Dependencies